ianbishop/userevents.github.io/4.2/docs/dsl.md

 * stdev -- standard deviation of the list
 * count -- length of the list

-In addition to functions which produce numbers, there are also a number of numerical predicates available for use.
+In addition to functions that produce numbers, there are also a number of numerical predicates available for use.
 When using the binary numeric predicates, order of the parameters matters.

 ```clojure